skeweddata/skeweddata.github.io/_drafts/nfts_attribution.md

 ---

-Recently, at least in the internet channels I frequent, it's been difficult to avoid news about stuff going on with cryptocurrency and, especially, NFTs.
+Recently, at least in the internet channels I frequent, it's been difficult to avoid news about stuff going on with cryptocurrency and, especially, NFTs[^NFTs].
 Most of what I've seen tends to be about ongoing [speculative](https://decrypt.co/60971/beeples-nft-artwork-sells-for-60-3-million-in-christies-auction)
 [mania](https://abcnews.go.com/Business/wireStory/twitter-ceo-jack-dorsey-sells-nft-tweet-29m-76616884)
 for [digital](https://www.msn.com/en-us/news/technology/edward-snowdens-nft-sold-for-2455-million-at-auction-for-charity/ar-BB1fKsiv)